Fzurbonsen/CompArchHS2025/HW1/report_4.md

-# Review: "A Logic-In-Memory Computer" by Harold S. Stone
+# Review 4: "A Logic-In-Memory Computer" by Harold S. Stone

 ## Summary